pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

 the Signal K Dashboard, so operational status is only recorded in the host system log.

+Reboot is effected by killing the host process.
+Signal K will only restart automatically if the process manager is configured for this behaviour.

 ## Author
 Paul Reeve <preeve_at_pdjr.eu>